 And, as people in this world, you need now to very quickly start adopting a truly positive attitude towards your work and your studies.
 This is your moment where you really start to grow up.
 Work is work.
 Some people hate it, and I feel sorry for them, for we all have to do it, and so we might as well make the experience as enjoyable four ourselves as possible.
 And again, that comes down to our attitudes.

-And the same goes for our studies – presumably you have chosen to pursue a subject that interests you and that you are passionate about.
+And the same goes for our studies – presumably, you have chosen to pursue a subject that interests you and that you are passionate about.
 This is great.
 It means that once you leave university you will be in a great position to start looking for a career that will actually inspire you – and if you end up in a job that you love then you will never have to work again.

-But, for the time being, you are probably going to have to wash some dishes somewhere, work in shop where you don’t particularly like the manager, or perhaps wait on in a restaurant at the mercy of a rather severe and largely unforgiving head chef.
+But, for the time being, you are probably going to have to wash some dishes somewhere, work in a shop where you don’t particularly like the manager, or perhaps wait on in a restaurant at the mercy of a rather severe and largely unforgiving head chef.
 And so you should, for we all have had to do that at some point in our lives, and you will find that it will be a great experience for you.

 So, now that we have firmly established that there is no way of getting out of working whilst you’re at uni, here’re some very simple tips for how to cope with it.

-Tips On Balancing Work With Higher Education
+Tips On Balancing Work With University in Sheffield

 - Make sure that your academic work is your priority.
 You need enough time to do this, and it’s the reason you’re at uni.

 - Take time off when exams start.
-Talk to your employer, he or she should be understanding if you are honest with them and should try and accommodate your needs – they will probably have children of their own, and were young once themselves of course.
+Talk to your employer, he or she should be understanding if you are honest with them and should try and accommodate your needs – they will probably have children of their own and were young once themselves of course.

 - Try and timetable your whole life so that you’ve got plenty of time for work, study and socialising.
 We’ve all got to work at uni, and we’ve all got to study, but we are all here to find ourselves as well, and part of that happens through socialising, but another part of it happens through our ability to organise ourselves and make mature decisions about how we lead our lives.